Eco House Designs by Eco Architects

-At Dion Seminara Architecture we understand eco homes and housing and sustainable living principles allowing us to create stunning designs that are environmentally friendly and take advantage of what the climate offers.
+At dsarchitecture we understand eco homes and eco-housing principles allowing us to create stunning designs that are environmentally friendly and take advantage of what our climate offers.

 We are passionate about lowering our carbon footprint and reducing our dependency on non-renewable forms of electricity.
 In fact we have recently installed a 7.5kw solar power plant on the roof of our office as we work towards becoming completely carbon neutral.

-By following eco-housing principles and designing every new home or renovation to suit their local conditions, we are able to create beautiful homes that are cost effective to run and offer truly sustainable living.
-Here are just some of the ways that we can achieve this for your project:
+By following eco-housing principles and designing every new home or renovation to suit their local conditions, we are able to create beautiful homes that are cost effective to run.

 Flow through ventilation